Cadrew/autolunar/README.md

 ### Rules

-Inside the `rules` folder, you can add as many rules as you want.
+Inside the `rules` directory, you can add as many rules as you want.
 These rules are based on the BxSy notation.

 All the current examples are 2D cellular automata rules, but it is possible to create rules in any dimension.